Preparatory Work (Spring 1997)

 First use of new placement instrument, collection of background information on examinees, and tracking of placement in courses.

-Administration of the C-test portion of the placement exam to all students, levels I-IV, at beginning and end of semester.
+Administration of the C-test portion of the placement exam to all students, levels I-IV, at the beginning and end of the semester.

 Administration of self-assessment to all students, levels I-IV.

 Administration of the German Speaking test (GST), a simulated Oral Proficiency Interview, to a sample of student volunteers at levels II-IV.
 This was done both at the beginning and at the end of the semester.

 Training and certification of graduate students in rating the German Speaking test (GST) offered by the Center for Applied Linguistics

 Implementation of curriculum maintenance procedures, including regular meetings of level coordinators with instructors.

 Faculty seminar on the further specification of Level IV and V courses (Byrnes, October 25, 1999).